kaijaz123/AR_Business_Card/README.md

 # IMPORTANT NOTE!!
 This is only for academic orientation purposes and not for any business purposes.
-Since this is a demonstration of using OpenCV and OpenGL, you may notice that small changes in scene or vibration will affect performance.
+Since this is a demonstration of using OpenCV and OpenGL, you may notice that changes in background or vibration will affect performance.
 You may consider using Vuforia, Unity or any other kind of techniques that will definitely boost the performance and produce a better result.